gfassero/HIERO/lexicon.md

 ### Suffixes in English derivatives
 The following suffixes have been used in the lexicon to derive English words from English roots in a way that represents the meaning of the corresponding Hebrew words: -*fy*, -*ly*, -*ish*, -*ous*, -*ful*, -*ize*, -*hood*, -*ward*, -*ness*, -*dom*, -*er*, -*ster*, -*tion*, -*ive*, -*ant*/-*ent*, -*able*/-*ible*, -*y*, -*ery*, -*en*, -*est*, -*let*/-*ette*.
 These suffixes do not correspond to particular Hebrew suffixes.
 They have been added on the basis of meaning, not form.

-Similarly, Latin and Greek prepositional prefixes are not subject to the root-for-root translation parameter when they appear as part of an English word.
+Similarly, Latin and Greek prepositional prefixes are not subject to the root-for-root parameter when they appear as part of an English word.

 ### Function words as auxiliaries
 HIERO uses the following function words as auxiliaries to represent the various forms of Hebrew verbs and nouns.
 Those marked with an asterisk (*) also appear in the lexicon as standalone roots.
 As standalone roots, they are subject to the two translation parameters.
 As auxiliaries that represent verb and noun forms, they are joined to the root verb or noun by a middle dot (·) and are not subject to the parameters.